/* Rambling Owl addition to remove page titles from blogs */

 Prev

 There's no doubt about it, time really does fly.
 It's already a month on from the walk and yet I barely seem to have unpacked.
 I have few physical reminders of the week - a couple of toenails have turned a Gothic black and every so often my dodgy knee will twinge, evoking fond memories of cheeky gradients hidden beyond a stile.
-But I do have the pictures, my memories, and this set of scribblings.
-As predicted I missed the discomfort and exertion as soon as I put a business suit back on and became a Project Manager again.
+I am left with the photos, the memories, and this set of scribblings to look back on in the years ahead.
+Of course I missed the discomfort and exertion of it all as soon as I put a business suit back on and became a Project Manager again.
 I have a new screen saver on my laptop, a view down the sublime valley of Radnor, taken as we descended from Bradnor hill, and I have spent many moments staring at it wistfully as phones ring and keyboards rattle all around me.

 As a route I cannot recommend Offa's Dyke enough.
-It has everything you need really, mouth-watering scenery, well defined footpaths, friendly hospitality, gaunt ruins (the buildings - not us) and of course hills.
-My abiding memory is the amount of 'upping and downing' (as my younger daughter would say when she was small) required.
-It didn't detract from the experience one bit though; without all that climbing the views would have been the poorer.
-It isn't a particularly arduous trail, nowhere near as demanding as, say, the Kintyre Way and most averagely fit people will cope with this.
-Youthful super fit folks like Loves Young Dream will scarcely notice it, and there are those, like a certain octogenarian Aussie, who will always show by example that anybody can do it.
-Just grab a pack, pull on those boots, and walk.
+It has everything you need really, mouth-watering scenery, well defined footpaths, friendly hospitality, gaunt ruins and of course all those hills.
+There is, it has to be said, a lot of upping and downing required.
+Hard work yes but it doesn’t detract from the experience because without all the climbing the subsequent views are less rewarding.
+It isn't a particularly arduous trail, nowhere near as demanding as, say, the Kintyre Way and most averagely fit people will cope with it.
+Take inspiration from the octogenarian Aussie we met and grab a pack, pull on some boots, and walk it.

 Mark.